Kevin Babuder | Alan Yamamoto

 "We are the music makers, and we are the dreamers of the dream"

-Todd Goodman was born in Bedford, Pennsylvania in 1977.
-He received his Bachelor of Music degree in composition at the University of Colorado at Boulder and his Masters of Music degree in composition at Duquesne University in Pittsburgh, Pennsylvania.
-Currently finishing a Ph.D. in theory and composition at Kent State University, he has also studied at the Ecole Normale de Musique in Paris, France, with the European American Musical Alliance and at the Aspen Music Festival in Aspen, Colorado.
-His principal composition teachers have been pulitzer prize winning composer George Tsontakis, David Stock, Frank Wiley, and Richard Toensing.
+Todd Goodman was born in Bedford, Pennsylvania, in 1977.
+He earned his Bachelor of Music degree in composition at the University of Colorado at Boulder and his Masters of Music degree in composition at Duquesne University in Pittsburgh, Pennsylvania, and a Ph.D.
+ABD in theory and composition from Kent State University.
+He has also studied at L'ecole normale de musique in Paris, France, with the European American Musical Alliance and at the Aspen Music Festival in Aspen, Colorado.
+His principal composition teachers have been Pulitzer Prize winning composer George Tsontakis as well as David Stock, Frank Wiley, and Richard Toensing.

-Mr. Goodman is the founder and artistic director of the innovative contemporary art ensemble, Ensemble Immersion.
+Mr. Goodman is also the founder and artistic director of the innovative contemporary art ensemble, Ensemble Immersion, currently in residence at the Lincoln Park Performing Arts Center.
 The group combines music, dance, literature, film, visual arts, drama, set design, and creative audience interaction to create artistic experiences unlike any other.

-Mr. Goodman now resides in Midland, Pennsylvania, with his wife, Katie, sons Emmerson and Foster, and their St. Bernard “Thelonious.”
+Mr. Goodman now resides in Midland, Pennsylvania, with his wife, Katie, two sons, and their St. Bernard “Thelonious.”